 L. Byron writes, "the colossal simian cadaver being kept refrigerated by the New York Port Authorities' in 1933 is of course King Kong."

-Thanks to: Johan Aberg, Greg Arnott, Greg Baldino, Alan Barnard, Charlie Beck, Jeff Black, Ross Byrne, L. Byron, Jonathan Carter, Rory Christie, Eamonn Clarke, Tim Collins, John F. Croot, Joyce Cunyus, Paul Di Filippo, Rich Drees, David Errington, Damian Gordon, Larry Hardesty, Ralf Haring, Rafael Jasso, Harold Jenkins, Dana Johnson, Tom Jordan, Jack Kessler, Rodger Kibble, Keith Kole, "Light Bringer," Adam M., Steve Mattson, Johnny Miller, Gabriel Neeb, Padraig O Mealoid, John Orloff, Sidney Osinga, Lance Parkin, Michael Peake, Gregoire Petit, Jim Purcell, Ed Quinby, Patrick Ryall, Julian Solis, Graham Tedesco-Blair, "Vegas Rudeboy," Sam Tung, Pete Von Sholly, Filip Vukcevic, Steven Whyte, Jérôme Wicky, Ian Wildman, J. Wyburn.
+Thanks to: Johan Aberg, Greg Arnott, Greg Baldino, Alan Barnard, Charlie Beck, Ugo Bimar, Jeff Black, Ross Byrne, L. Byron, David Cairns, Jonathan Carter, Rory Christie, Eamonn Clarke, Tim Collins, John F. Croot, Joyce Cunyus, Paul Di Filippo, Ron Dingman, Rich Drees, Neil Emmett, David Errington, Damian Gordon, Eddie Guimont, Larry Hardesty, Ralf Haring, Moose Harris, Eric Henry, Rafael Jasso, Harold Jenkins, Dana Johnson, Tom Jordan, Jack Kessler, Rodger Kibble, Henry Kirby, Keith Kole, Patrick Lemaire, "Light Bringer," Myles Lobdell, Adam M., DJP Marks, Steve Mattson, Johnny Miller, Gabriel Neeb, Padraig O Mealoid, John Orloff, Sidney Osinga, Lance Parkin, Michael Peake, Gregoire Petit, Jim Purcell, Ed Quinby, Patrick Ryall, Memo Salazar, Julian Solis, Graham Tedesco-Blair, "Vegas Rudeboy," Sam Tung, Edward von Aderkas, Pete Von Sholly, Filip Vukcevic, Steven Whyte, Jérôme Wicky, Ian Wildman, J. Wyburn.